pvass24/aws-modernization-with-neon/content/2_ModuleTwo/21_CohostedNeonTwinDeploySetUp.md

 With a Neon Twin—a synchronized copy of your RDS data in Neon—there’s a simple, automated way to keep your development environment up-to-date.
 This copy updates automatically each night using ```pg_dump/restore ``` and ```GitHub Actions```, so your development data stays fresh without any heavy lifting.

-## Create a Neon Twin in your GitHub Actions workflow:
+## Create a Neon Twin in your GitHub Actions workflow

-### 1. Create a workflow YAML file:
+### 1. Create a workflow YAML file

 Add a new workflow file in your GitHub repository at ```.github/workflows/create-neon-twin.yml.``` This file will define how the synchronization happens.